 \subsection{Proportion of Scores with Decreasing Trends in Data Filtering}

-Additionally, we analyze the proportion of documents exhibiting a decreasing trend in translation scores.
-For each language pair, we compare the score of passage 1 (containing segment 1) with passage 5 (containing segments 1–5), and report (i) the total number of documents and (ii) the proportion that display a decreasing trend.
-The results for \metricx are summarized in Table~\ref{tab:proportion_of_scores_with_decreasing_trends}.
-Overall, about 80\% of the documents across 10 languages show a decreasing trend, indicating that length bias is pervasive in most cases.
+We analyze the proportion of documents exhibiting a decreasing trend in translation scores.
+For each language pair, we compare the score of passage 1 (containing segment 1) with passage 5 (containing segments 1--5), and report (i) the total number of documents and (ii) the proportion displaying a decreasing trend.
+Results for \metricx are summarized in Table~\ref{tab:proportion_of_scores_with_decreasing_trends}.
+Approximately 80\% of documents across 10 languages show a decreasing trend.